Scomar82/7-Days-Modlets/README.md

 It is just a simple modlet that gives you a colored feedback about the cointainer (untouched, empty, known) and door (locked, unlocked) states .
 It also makes the interaction buttons colored.

   - V1.01: Some improvements to the state of the dew collector (cloudy (yellow) and clean water (blue)) and in the Spanish translation.
 Thanks to M4V3I2iCk
+  - V1.1: Added the new translations from Update V1.0 b312 and fixed some broken lines from the original Localization.

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)